Online Courses & Completions

 - Solution: When authoring a course with a completion requirement such as "90% of slides must be viewed" you must ensure that your course design supports that.
 That means making sure the ability for learners to skip through slides/videos is disabled.

 - Scenario: The learner uses an unsupported browser to access the LMS.

-Solution: Have the learner upgrade to a modern browser.
-We personally recommend using Google Chrome however later versions of IE (9,10) are still a significant improvement.
+- Solution: Have the learner upgrade to a modern browser.
+We personally recommend using Google Chrome however later versions of IE (11) are still a significant improvement.

 - Scenario: The learner completes all of the lessons in a course, but does not complete a mandatory course evaluation.

 - Solution: If you are using mandatory course evaluations the first thing you should check when a learner reports an incomplete course is the status of the evaluation.
-Alternatively, if you accidentally selected mandatory for the course evaluation you can change the setting from the Course Details > Settings page.

 - Scenario: The User's score is incorrect.